 4to.
 Red wrps., printed in black.
 18 duplicated sheets, printed recto and verso (36pp.), loosely inserted within cover, as issued.
 Illustrated.
 Edited by Charles Radcliffe and Christopher Gray, who joined forces for the second issue, shortly after their meeting with Guy Debord and membership of the Situationist International (Radcliffe published and edited the first issue in July 1966).
 Their intention was to introduce Situationist ideas to Britain, and the issue includes a translation of Attila Kotányi and Raoul Vaneigem's 'Unitary Urbanism', and an ad. for a British edition of Vaneigem's 'The Totality for Kids', translated by Gray and.....
 More about HEATWAVE #2 (London: self-published, October 1966

 No place (White Plains, NY), no publisher stated: no date.
 (1957).
 8vo.
 Green card wrappers printed in black.
 Three sheets of buff colour paper, each centrally folded, stitched into black card affixed internally to wrappers.
 12pp., incl.
 1pp. illustration.
-One of only 24 numbered copies issued hors commerce.
+One of only 24 numbered copies issued hors commerce., this copy being No.1.
 Prints the first part of Heliczer's absurdist play: its cast features five characters - Henry James, Bitch Griever, Drummer, Isoud, and Café Keeper - the costumes of whom are described in the mise-en-scène.
-The play's second part appeared in Accent (Spring 1958), and the complete (?).....
+The play's second part appeared in Accent (Spring 1958), and.....
 More about The Tomb of Henry James Diferencia 1

 Paris: The Dead Language, 1958.
 First edition.
 Tall narrow broadside poem, folded twice, printed letterpress in white ink on black crepe paper.
 Together with two Dead Language flyers printed on matching paper promoting the publication.
 Broadside measures 15.7x12cm. (folded); 62x12cm. (unfolded).
 The subject of this sensual and conupiscent poem is Olivia de Haulleville, Heliczer's girlfriend, whose breath he compares to a turtle's and "her sex" to "a turtle shell" (Piero owned a pet turtle which he led on a leash and is said to have once deposited it at the Louvre's cloakroom during a visit).
 The.....
 More about Girl Body